 Significance of the Royal Ploughing Ceremony

-Although the ploughing festival has been celebrated for hundreds of years, it was recognised as a public holiday in Thailand in 1957.
-Government offices, immigration offices and some parts of the Grand Palace complex remain closed on this day.
+Although the royal ploughing festival has been celebrated for hundreds of years, it was recognised as a public holiday in Thailand in 1957.
+Government offices, immigration offices, and some parts of the Grand Palace complex remain closed on this day.

 The royal ploughing ceremony is closely tied to the agricultural industry and is important for farmers even today, with a large percentage of Thailand's labour force in the agricultural industry.
 More than just a religious ritual, the ploughing festival allows farmers to predict the type of crops to expect and also pray for a good harvest in the years to come.
 It also raises their spirits and motivates them to work harder.